 Manual grinders are also portable.
 You can literally store them in a bag and carry them with you when you’re traveling.
 Hi-tech grinders generally do not offer that level of portability.

 Another thing you might find attractive about manual grinders is the fact that they are much more affordable than electric grinders.
-This is an ideal gift to someone who enjoys coffee but don’t want the commitment of operating and maintaining a full-blown coffee bean grinder.
+They make the ideal gift for someone who enjoys coffee but doesn't want the commitment of operating and maintaining a full-blown coffee bean grinder.

 ceramic typically maintains its performance longer